Skip to main content

 })

-10. Click the Run button run icon to execute the updated code.
+10. Click the Run button run icon.

 mustang.accelerateTo(speed: 10,

-13. Stop the current execution by clicking the Stop button stop icon.
+13. Click the Stop button stop icon.

-14. Launch the updated code with the Run button run icon.
+14. Click the Run button run icon.

 We have failed